-Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
-The areas drilled are predominantly covered in an agreement between Victory Nickel Inc and Corazon Mining Limited whereby Corazon has acquired 100% of the project and maintains a trailing expenditure commitment.
-This agreement was originally announced within a Company ASX announcement dated 5 November 2014, with the transaction completed and announced on the ASX at 1 April 2015.
-Victory Nickel Inc maintains a production royalty over this tenure.
+Criteria JORC Code explanation Commentary Mineral tenement Type, reference name/number, location and ownership including agreements or material issues with third parties The claims that make up the Lynn Lake Project are 100% owned by Corazon Mining Limited. and land tenure status such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 Corazon Mining works closely with First Nation groups and several government organizations responsible for mining and the environment.
 Work Permits are currently in place for land-based drilling.